-On average, the Indexes follow a 7% decarbonization trajectory since the Base Date.
-The Weighted Average Carbon Intensity at the Base Date (W_1) is used to compute the target Weighted Average Carbon Intensity at any given Semi-Annual Index Review (W_t) as per the below formula.
+On average, the Index follows a 7% decarbonization trajectory since Inception.
+The Weighted Average Carbon Intensity at Inception (W_1) is used to compute the target Weighted Average Carbon Intensity at any given SemiAnnual Index Review (W_t) as per the below formula.